Coastal Defence Improvements in Gosport

 Current estimates indicate that construction may cost £2.4 - £3.2 million and could start in 2018/19, subject to further funding approval from the Environment Agency.

-Three drop-in style exhibitions are being held by coastal engineers from the ESCP this July to share the proposed defences with the public and to invite feedback.
-It’s a great chance to find out more about the schemes, why they are necessary and what the completed defences could look like.
+Three drop-in style exhibitions were held by our coastal engineers in July 2017 to share the proposed defences with the public and to invite feedback.
+We were able to share more about the schemes, why they are necessary and what the completed defences could look like.
+Almost 200 members of the public attended the exhibitions and we received feedback from 80 people through our feedback forms.
+The results of which have been collated and detailed in our exhibition report, which is available to view here.

 Why do we need to improve the coastal defences?